 It's reasons like this why Glenn Jacobs has become one of the most well-respected superstars in the WWE locker room.
 A veteran and locker room leader, he is always there for the company when they need him most.
 Who knew a Demon could be so helpful?!

 The Original Monster

 Today's WWE landscape is crawling with monsters — from Braun Strowman to Luke Harper — and there's one person who helped pave the way for them.
 The idea of the modern monster has been recycled by the powers that be so many times, but nobody has been able to achieve the level of success that Kane has.

 While many monstrous performers came before — including the Undertaker — it was Kane who successfully held on to the monster title throughout his entire career and constantly lived up to it.
 While WWE has a habit of making some of their monsters evolve into less worthy characters, Kane has always been able to slot in and out roles, all while maintaining his monstrous title and never losing the true essence of his character.

 And as for these new threats, it doesn't matter how scary you are — if you're a monster then you'll have to go through Kane.

-Kane has been a part of WWE for almost twenty years.
-And in those twenty years, he has single-handedly paved the way for any big man that has followed.
+Kane has been a part of WWE for 20 years.
+And in those 20 years, he has single-handedly paved the way for any big man that has followed.
 Just as Andre the Giant is considered the greatest giant of all time, there is no doubt about it that Kane is the greatest monster of all time.
 Between having one of the best characters in WWE history as well as being arguably the best big man to ever step foot in the ring, Kane has dominated his way through at least three generations of WWE superstars.
 And Glenn Jacobs, who honestly seems like one of the most pleasant people on the planet —deserves so much more credit for bringing this hell-raising demon to life.

 Thank you for entertaining us for two decades Kane!